gabrieleandro/cv/index.md

 ##### Mepagg
 _Billing management system_

-Made with Django, Jquery, Bootstrap, Integrated with payments API.
-Deployed using docker container for the project files and ngix outside docker, hosted on linode.
+Made with Django, jQuery, Bootstrap, Integrated with payments API and Cron Jobs to send emails.
+Deployed using Docker and Docker Compose, hosted on Cloud Server provider Linode.

 Developer since 2021 to present.